 |South East England||£1,066||£1,339|

 |Yorkshire & The Humber||£733||£1,019|

-If you have enough savings, you will be classed as a self-funder and will be expected to fully fund your own care home costs.
+If you have enough savings, you will be classed as a self-funder.
+When self funding, you'll be expected to fully fund your own care.

 To arrange care as a self-funder, you can:

-Your local authority or council may be able to provide financial support with your care home fees.
-A friend or family can also offer to pay a top-up fee towards the cost difference between homes, if your chosen care home is outside your budget.
+Your local authority or local council may be able to provide financial support with your care home fees.
+A friend or family can also offer to pay a top up fee towards the cost difference between homes, if your chosen care home is outside your budget.